asielh1n1/zunkernel/README.md

         method:"Method use, post, get , delete etc..", bundle:"Bundle name",
         controller:"Controller directory of routing",
-        fn:"Function to execute on the controller"
+        fn:"Function to execute on the controller",
+        req:"Object request express",
+        res:"Object response express"
         }
     */
     next();//Function that allows the call to that route to continue running